srgokribb/Rifdock-Total-Setup/README.md

 # RifDock Setup Protocol ver 1.0
 - Setup protocol to build Rosetta and RifDock
 - Tested on Red Hat 8.3.1 CentOS 8
-- GCC-6.5.0 loaded using Environment modules when building Rifdock
+- GCC-6.5.0 loaded using Environment modules to build Rifdock corecctly.
 - Written by SeongRyeong Go on 28 Apr 2022.
+- Last revised on 13 June 2022.
 - **If you want to directly see the method to build RifDock, see the step #8**
 - **Basically I'm not an expert of computer science or Linux.
 So, there could be some mistakes that I missed.**